The different types of email - All email is not the same

 Email is short for Electronic Mail and is defined as “a method of exchanging digital messages, designed primarily for human use”.

-There are a few different types of email account and choosing the right one for you and your business is vital in making sure that you never miss that vital email and your hosting costs are appropriate.
+There are a few different types of an email account, and choosing the right one for you and your business is vital in making sure that you never miss that vital email and your hosting costs are appropriate.

 A few points to note: